drewpayment/opencommit/README.md

 oco
 ```

-Link to the GitMoji specification: https://gitmoji.dev/
+Link to the GitMoji specification: [Gitmoji](https://gitmoji.dev/)

-You can also run it with local model through ollama:
+### Additional AI Providers

+OpenCommit supports additional AI providers, such as Ollama and Google's Gemini Pro.

+#### Ollama

 - install and start ollama
 - run `ollama run mistral` (do this only once, to pull model)